STEM Undergraduate Research

 - be committed: it takes time to train you; professors will be interested in research students who can devote sufficient time and who are able and willing to make a long term commitment to a project

-- be persistent: if your first choice lab is full, don't give up- go visit another lab; make and keep appointments to discuss research with a faculty member
+- be persistent: if your first choice is full, don't give up- go visit another research group; make and keep appointments to discuss research with a faculty member

 What opportunities are available?

-- Volunteer - One way to gain research experience is simply to volunteer to work in a particular lab.
+Volunteer - One way to gain research experience is simply to volunteer to work in a particular research group.

-- Lab Assistant - Laboratories with external funding from a granting agency such as the national Science Foundation or National Institutes of Health may have money available to pay you as a lab assistant.
+Lab Assistant - Laboratories with external funding from a granting agency such as the national Science Foundation or National Institutes of Health may have money available to pay you as a research assistant.
 Many granting agencies will provide supplemental grants to their grantees for undergraduate research student stipends.